vash909/PyttiAPRS/README.md

 A command bar under the header lists the available **single‑character commands**.

+  The header also shows whether message acknowledgements are enabled (`ACK ON`/`ACK OFF`).
+When a packet is digipeated, the last digipeater in its path is marked with an asterisk (`*`) – for example, a packet repeated by the ISS via `RS0ISS` will display the path as `RS0ISS*`.
+This provides quick feedback on which digipeater repeated your transmission.

+  During message or raw packet entry, you can press **Escape** to cancel the current entry and return to the main interface without sending.

 ### Navigating

 The interface is non‑interactive beyond the commands; new packets appear as they arrive.
 If the screen fills with messages, old entries scroll off the top but remain in memory for the duration of the session.